Episode 01: The Pilot

 Meredith: Yes.
 I would say two things come to mind for me.
 First of all, is start small, when I’ve seen it be successful, it’s when you have an initial success, get that first win, find that sales rep, who you know is going to go out, maybe find a client that actually is having some turnover, because that new buyer is going to retire, you have somebody new.

 Find someone that you can have, that was willing, ready and able to participate with you in that process.
-The ones that I’m seeing who are successful, are finding ways to start small and incubate in their own organizations.
+So the ones that I’m seeing who are successful are finding ways to start small and incubate in their own organizations.

 Usually, in a really creative way, I mentioned that the one, seriously the CFO wasn’t involved, wasn’t allow up on the fifth floor like, “Hey, great.”
 You don’t know what those guys are doing because we wanted to be able to let it go, or I’m going to set up a team, a new team alongside the existing team, just to try some things out, so starting small, I would say.